jespb/Python-M3GP/README.txt

 		- This flag expects a set of csv dataset names separated by ";" (e.g., a.csv;b.csv)
 		- By default, the heart.csv dataset is used

-	[-dontshuffle]
-		- By using this flag, the dataset will not be shuffled;
-		- By default, the dataset is shuffled.

 	[-dsdir dir]
 		- States the dataset directory.
 		- By default "datasets/" is used